 Note: Chapter three of Colossians is strongly practical in nature.
 The apostle is actually suggesting to these believers that they should act in accordance with the privileges outlined in previous chapters.
 We suggest that you read carefully chapters one and two again before you begin this chapter.
 You might also read Ephesians, chapter five, and notice the similarity between it and chapter three of Colossians.

-Read Colossians 3 1. (v.
-3:1) Where is Christ seated? at the right hand of God 2. (v.
-3:1) What are we to seek? on things above, not on things on the earth "Seek those things which are above" indicates that we have been raised up with Christ, and therefore we ought to seek things above.
+Read (Colossians 3 1. (v.
+3:1) Where is Christ seated? at God's right hand.
+2. (v.
+3:1) What are we to seek? the realities of heaven i "Seek those things which are above" indicates that we have been raised up with Christ, and therefore we ought to seek things above.
 Any other search or desire would be inconsistent.
 3. (v.
-3:2) On what are we to set our affections?things above

-Note: The Christian is not to despise the comforts he may meet with in life, but he is not to give them first priority.
+3:2) On what are we to set our affections? things of heaven, give th Attach benea The Christian is not to despise the comforts he may meet with in life, but he is not to nem first priority.
 'Things on earth' are inferior.
 'Things above' are supreme and final.
-Attachment to things on the earth is unworthy of one who has risen with Christ, for they are beneath him, and the love of them is not in harmony with his position and where he is going.
-What can riches achieve for him who has treasure laid up in heaven?

-- 4. (v.
-3:3) Where is our life hid or hidden?

-with Christ in God - 5. (v.
+Iment to things on the earth is unworthy of one who has risen with Christ, for they are the him, and the love of them is not in harmony with his position and where he is going. can riches achieve for him who has treasure laid up in heaven?
+4. (v.
+3:3) Where is our life hid or hidden? with Christ in God 5. (v.
 3:4) What will happen to us when Christ appears?
+We will share in all his glory.